 After the acquittal of the murder trial of Trayvon Martin, Alicia Garza wrote a love letter to black people, ending it with Black Lives Matter.
 From that moment, what took off as this generation’s global social movement to what we know as #BlackLivesMatter, is more than a hashtag today.
-With over 40 chapters across North America and the UK, Garza shares in an exclusive interview with me, the importance of a network, those comparing BLM to the KKK and what you can do right now to get involve.
+With over 40 chapters across North America and the UK, Garza shares in an exclusive interview the importance of a network, those comparing BLM to the KKK and what you can do right now to get involved.

 BLM started when you coined a love letter to black people during the acquittal of George Zimmerman in the murder trial of Trayvon Martin.
 Can you take me back to how it all started?

 I can.
 First, it’s important to correct the record.
 So, lots of people would say you guys started a movement and I think that’s not as accurate as I would hope for.
 What we did was start a network that’s comprised of 40 chapters across North America and the UK.
 We did help to inspire people to fight back against anti-black racism and state-sanctioned violence.
 But, this movement is old.
 I think it’s important to note in every movement there is high points and points where it may seem like it’s dormant but it doesn’t mean that it’s not there.
 I say that because I think it’s important that everybody who is contributing to this particular moment is seen as a contributor.
 We get a lot of credit for starting a movement, which is great—totally an honor—but it erases some of the contributions of folks in Ferguson, for example; who catalyzed a lot of activity and action because of the courage and risks that they were willing to take.
 It takes out a lot of folks who we’ve worked very closely with to make this into our generation’s time to shine.